 A photograph may make you cry.
 It may give you the chills.
 And The Nature Conservancy believes it may just help save the world.

 There’s a story to tell in anything and everything we want to protect.
-Through photography, we all have the power to tell it.
-And from infinite angles.
+Through photography, we all have the power to tell that story from infinite angles.

-For over 50 years, TNC’s magazine has showcased the highest quality of ethical nature photography.
+For over 50 years, The Nature Conservancy’s magazine has showcased the highest quality of ethical nature photography.
 And for several years now, we’ve run an annual photo contest to inspire others to experience nature and the outdoors.
 By connecting people with the many shades of nature around them, we hope to generate awareness and passion for conservation.

-Given all of this access, we’d like to remind you that great photos can be made anywhere, and without the best equipment.
+Great photos can be made anywhere, even without the best equipment.

-In photography, we must carefully consider our footprint.
-This means refraining from baiting animals.
-It means following all park guidelines and local laws for staying on trails and not trespassing.
-And it means that when you have a tool like a drone, you learn how to maneuver it in a way that will not stress out, spook or endanger wildlife or humans.
+Nature photographers must also carefully consider their footprint.
+This means following all park guidelines and local laws for staying on trails, not trespassing, and not baiting animals.
+If using a drone, learn how to maneuver it in a way that will not stress out, spook or endanger wildlife or humans.

-The idea as a photographer is to be as authentic as possible.
-And it goes beyond the picture-taking itself.
+Authenticity and ethics go beyon the picture-taking itself.
 There are also a lot of powerful photo editing tools available, and we must not overdo it.
-A good rule of thumb is that if you ever start getting the feeling that you’ve manipulated a situation, step away and don’t take that photo or make that edit.
+A good rule of thumb is that if you ever start to feel that you’ve manipulated a situation, step away and don’t take that photo or make that edit.

 The movement starts with you

-Joel Sartore is trying to photograph as many species as possible to maintain a visual record of them before they go extinct.
-It’s telling that he already has hundreds of thousands of images of individual animals.
-James Balog was one of the first to use time-lapse photography to show the effects of climate change by documenting the world’s melting glacier.
+Joel Sartore is photographing as many species as he can to maintain a visual record of them before they go extinct.
+It’s telling that he already has hundreds of thousands of images of individual animals in his Photo Arc.
+James Balog was one of the first to use time-lapse photography to show the effects of climate change by documenting the world’s melting glaciers.